erenlee138/Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly stable, in addition to restricting access to the network.
-This ensures consistent availability of network resources.
+This ensures consistent and appropriate availability of network resources.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and system logs.